seebi/cimd/README.md

 GitLab already has some metadata mechanisms (e.g. [coverage patterns](https://docs.gitlab.com/ee/ci/testing/code_coverage.html#test-coverage-examples)), but they are limited to a specific scope.

-The basic idea of this project is to prepare and provide extensible metadata artifacts on a well-known position, which can be easily fetched and parsed by a custom user script to extend the pipeline list with metadata item representations.
+The basic idea of this project is to prepare and provide extensible metadata artefacts on a well-known position, which can be easily fetched and parsed by a custom user script to extend the pipeline list with metadata item representations.

 ## Features